-No, I don't find that to be true.
-I keep hearing about these dictation editors, but I've yet to see many, if any, job listings for them.
-There are some, but the MTs I've spoken with who have transitioned into that role are very unhappy in their new roles.
+No, I don’t find that to be true.
+I keep hearing about these dictation editors, but I’ve yet to see many, if any, job listings for them.
+There are some, but the MTs I’ve spoken with who have transitioned into that role are very unhappy in their new roles.
 The pay is extremely low, and the work is tedious.
-I just don't see medical transcription as a good career option anymore, and I wish the schools who are offering these courses would stop perpetrating the lie that it is.
+I just don’t see medical transcription as a good career option anymore, and I wish the schools that are offering these courses would stop perpetuating the lie that it is.

 What sorts of individuals make good transcriptionists?